Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

-The many special properties of the Haldane--Shastry spin chain naturally arise~\cite{BG+_93} from a connection with a \emph{dynamical} model: the spin-version of the Calogero--Sutherland model, with $N$~spin-1/2 particles moving on a circle while interacting in pairs, governed by the Hamiltonian~\cite{HH_92,MP_93,HW_93} (see also \cite{Che_94b,Res_17})
+The key insight of \cite{BG+_93} is that the many special properties of the Haldane--Shastry spin chain naturally arise from a connection with a \emph{dynamical} model.
+Consider the spin-version of the Calogero--Sutherland model, with $N$~spin-1/2 particles moving on a circle while interacting in pairs, and Hamiltonian~\cite{HH_92,MP_93,HW_93}